-- 1. The Chief Executive, Chief Operating Officer, and Head of Services shall have power to exercise all normal management functions, including but not limited to: - > the appointment and management of contractors, consultants, etc; - > the purchase of goods and services; and - > the recruitment, discipline and dismissal of employees - all duties necessary to implement the agreed Service Plan of the Unit within the Council's Standing Orders, Financial Procedure rules and Policy framework. - 2.
+- 1. The Chief Executive, Chief Operating Officer, and Head of Services shall have power to exercise all normal management functions, including but not limited to: - the appointment and management of contractors, consultants, etc; - > the purchase of goods and services; and - > the recruitment, discipline and dismissal of employees - all duties necessary to implement the agreed Service Plan of the Unit within the Council's Standing Orders, Financial Procedure rules and Policy framework. - 2.
 Any Officer having delegated powers may, in turn, delegate those powers to other officers except for the powers delegated to the Chief Executive where the Leader and Executive Members are not in office - 3.
 An Officer may, for good reason, decline to exercise a delegated power on any particular occasion, and the power will then revert to its source. - 4.
-Any power delegated to an Officer must be exercised in accordance with the law, the Council's Constitution and Financial rules, and any instruction or policies of the Council, its Executive or the Regulatory Committees - 5.
-All Complaints Officers and Appeals Officers have authority to make payments to complainants up to £250 and local settlements in Ombudsman cases up to £1000 subject to budgetary restrictions. - 6.
+Any power delegated to an Officer must be exercised in accordance with the law, the Council's Constitution and Financial rules, and any instruction or policies of the Council, its Executive or the Regulatory Committees - All Complaints Officers and Appeals Officers have authority to make payments to complainants up to £250 and local settlements in Ombudsman cases up to £1000 subject to budgetary restrictions. - 6.
 To deal with urgent items of business, in relation to matters which are within their current areas of responsibility, which cannot reasonably await the next meeting of the Council, the Executive, Scrutiny and Regulatory Committees after consultation with the relevant Executive member(s) or Chair - 7.
 The Chief Executive, Chief Operating Officer, Head of Legal and Democratic Services, Head of Finance and Property, and Head of Streetscene to issue authorisations under the Regulation of Investigatory Powers Act 2000. - 8.
 To allow the Chief Executive and the Chief Operating Officer, in consultation with the Executive Portfolio Members and the Head of Finance and Property to amend fees and charges periodically in their own area on the basis that overall income in their portfolio income remains the same or increases - 9.
 To make all decisions (strategic, operational or otherwise) in relation to the agreements entered into with the Council's Strategic Services Delivery Partners limited to the delegated limits set out in the Financial Procedure Rules.

-40 10.
-To submit bids and accept funding for external funding where there is no requirement for funding from the Council up to a maximum of £100,000, and if there is a requirement for funding from the Council then up to a maximum of £50,000 in consultation with the Executive Member for Resources and Performance Management.
-L'Acculive Member for Mesources and Ferformance Management.
+10. To submit bids and accept funding for external funding where there is no requirement for funding from the Council up to a maximum of £100,000, and if there is a requirement for funding from the Council then up to a maximum of £50,000 in consultation with the Executive Member for Resources and Performance Management.
 Any submission of bids for external funding, where there is no requirement for funding from the Council, over £100,000 to be in consultation with the Executive Member for Resources and Performance Management.
 Any expressions of interest may be submitted, without consultation with the Executive Member for Resources and Performance Management.
 11. Appointed as the Council's Monitoring Officer with authority to make minor amendments to the Council's constitution.

-12. To discharge the delegations in the Executive Functions afforded to the Head of Legal and Democratic Services until that post is filled.
+Head of Legal and Democratic Services